mo00ot/mo00ot.github.io/_posts/2024-06-30-Auto-installer-of-Winget-and-Programs.md

 	Mo00ot

-This script install Winget if is not installed on windows and the programs pre-configurated.
+This script auto install Winget if is not installed on windows and the programs pre-configurated.
+Open winget.bat with admin user and wait.

 Preconfigurated with Firefox ESR, Notepad++, Advanced IP Scanner, 7-Zip, WinSCP, PuTTY, NordVPN and HWMonitor.
 You can also use for update programs after completed process.